olesyapro888/Prediction_success_Deep-Learning-Model_TensorFlow/README.md

 - [The Neural Network Charity Analysis Summary](#The-Neural-Network-Charity-Analysis-Summary)
 ## `Overview of the Neural Network Charity Analysis`

-The purpose for the project is to create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.
+The purpose of the project is to create a binary classifier that is capable of predicting whether applicants will be successful if funded by Alphabet Soup.

 The analysis consists of three technical analysis deliverables and a written report as the following: